 Description: This program consists of proactively planning, implementing, and verifying the various tools used to protect CMAP infrastructure and data as well as reactively responding to existing threats.
-This program fulfills these network roles: enhance network assessment processes with vulnerability testing, automate assessment of local environments, develop additional plans, policies and standards, train staff, recommend improvements for increased network and data protection, and implement new tools or services to aid in identifying and

-Chicago Metropolitan Agency for Planning reacting to critical conditions (e.g., cyber-attacks, malicious traffic, etc.).
+This program fulfills these network roles: enhance network assessment processes with vulnerability testing, automate assessment of local environments, develop additional plans, policies and standards, train staff, recommend improvements for increased network and data protection, and implement new tools or services to aid in identifying and reacting to critical conditions (e.g., cyber-attacks, malicious traffic, etc.).
 Patch management of third-party software is also covered.